peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-03-05 A Really Deep Cut.md

 	- He's covered in ritual scarring, has cloven hooves, wears a kilt of a monster never seen in their worst nightmares, and has a goat head
 - Captain Minksi calls for a vote and asks if he was placed here as punishment for some kind of sin
 	- Tony says, "This is terrible,"
-	- Minksi says, "Tomy, what if he wanted to kill all of us?
+	- Minksi says, "Tony, what if he wanted to kill all of us?
 And the world"
 - Reed says, "What if I talked to him and you guys stay here?"
 	- Captain Minksi retorts, "What if he unholy smites you?"
 	- Reed says, "Then I get unholy smited and you guys are fine,"